Thomas Doherty (actor): Personal life

-From 2017 to 2020, Doherty was in a relationship with his Descendents 2 co-star Dove Cameron.
+From 2017 to 2020, Doherty was in a relationship with his Descendants 2 co-star Dove Cameron.

 Doherty credits his experience in Gossip Girl as "educational" as it "challenged [his] own preconceived notions and indoctrination of 'this is who you love, this is what you do, everything else is wrong.'"
 In an interview with Variety, Doherty declared that, while he has only been in heterosexual relationships, he has always seen sexuality as a spectrum and does not believe in labels.